mrkmg/node-docker-test/README.md

 ## Other Notes

+- The current working directory is copied into docker to the directory /test-src.
+Then that directory is rsynced to /test excluding the node_modules folder (to ensure a new download of all the dependencies).
+Then all commands are run in the /test directory.
 - During setup, ndt will pre-download the versions specified during setup.
 You can re-run setup at any time to update the image to contain the versions specified at any time.
 It is recommended to re-run setup whenever there are new versions which match your config to prevent having to re-download the node binaries every time your run your tests.